myautoml/myautoml/docs/source/getting_started/train_tutorial.rst

 Run & evaluate
 ==============

-You are now ready to run the train script.
-Make sure you are in the ``/scripts`` folder and that the MyAutoML environment is activated.
+You are now almost ready to run the train script.
+Make sure the ``.general.template`` part from the ``.env.general.template`` file is removed.
+This file contains a few variables with regard to the MLflow input / output which you can leave as is for now.
+Change directory to the ``/scripts`` folder with the MyAutoML environment activated and enter the following code to start the train script:

 .. code:: bash